Madelyn Mangan

 Overview

-After completing my MSc, I served as a government biologist on commercial fishing vessels in the Bering Sea and Gulf of Alaska, collecting catch composition and genetic data necessary for real-time fisheries management.
-I then worked in Thailand as field staff for an Asian elephant ecotourism program through Global Vision International, and later joined Operation Wallacea as a mammal scientist conducting surveys in Cuscuo National Park, Honduras.
+After completing my MSc, I served as a government biologist on commercial fishing vessels in the Bering Sea and Gulf of Alaska, worked in Thailand as field staff for an Asian elephant ecotourism program, and later joined Operation Wallacea as a mammal scientist conducting surveys in Cusuco National Park, Honduras.

 Research Keywords

-Disease ecology, population genetics, epidemiological modelling, spatial ecology, chytridiomycosis
+Disease ecology, population genetics, population ecology, epidemiological modelling, spatial ecology, chytridiomycosis

 Publications